MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/hyperv_on_windows.md

 Hyper-V’s “Live Storage Move” capability helps your VMs to be fairly independent of the underlying storage.
 With this, you could move the VM’s storage from one local drive to another, to a USB stick, or to a remote file share without needing to stop your VM.
 I’ve found this feature to be quite handy for fast deployments: when I need a VM quickly, I start one from a VM library maintained on a file share and then move the VM’s storage to my local drive.

 ## Save the current virtual machine state
-Another great feature of Hyper-V is the ability to take snapshots of a virtual machine while it is running.
-A snapshot saves everything about the virtual machine allowing you to go back to a previous point in time in the life of a VM, and is a great tool when trying to debug tricky problems.
+Another great feature of Hyper-V is the ability to take a checkpoint of a virtual machine while it is running.
+A checkpoint saves everything about the virtual machine allowing you to go back to a previous point in time in the life of a VM, and is a great tool when trying to debug tricky problems.
 At the same time, Hyper-V virtual machines have all of the manageability benefits of Windows.
 Windows Update can patch Hyper-V components, so you don’t need to set up additional maintenance processes.
 And Windows has all the same inherent capabilities with Hyper-V installed.

 ## Differences between Hyper-V on Windows and Hyper-V on Windows Server
 There are some features that work differently in Hyper-V on Windows than they do Hyper-V running on Windows Server.
 These include the following: